This cheesy couscous with roasted Brussel sprouts dish is anything but bland.

 I admit: I often sweat the small stuff.
 My poor husband is usually at the receiving end.
 Like when I bake enough chicken for two meals and he loads his plate with the said chicken but leaves the side dishes almost untouched.
 I could go on without worrying about it but that’d be too easy.
 Instead, I nag about the abundance of veggies and no chicken to go along.
-What is he going to eat tomorrow?
-If he didn’t eat the sides alongside chicken I know darn well he won’t eat them alone.
+I mean, what is he going to eat tomorrow?
+Besides, if he didn’t eat the sides alongside chicken I know darn well he won’t eat them alone.

 Oh my gosh, could I be more annoying?

-He deserves a good wife and so I make sure to bake extra chicken or whatever meat is on the menu.
-The good thing about it is that I can finally make the veggies he doesn’t like, since he barely eats them anyway.
+Even so, he deserves a good wife and so I make sure to bake extra chicken or whatever meat is on the menu.
+The good thing about it is that I can finally make the veggies he doesn’t like since he barely eats them anyway.
 Aldi has these big bags of Brussel (or Brussels, however you spell it) sprouts that I was eyeing since the first time I went back.
 I haven’t shopped there in forever.
-That was THE store to shop at while I lived in Germany and I was bit disappointed with their store size and products, or lack thereof, here.
+That was THE store to shop at while I lived in Germany and I was a bit disappointed with their store size and products, or lack thereof, here.

 Fun fact: there are two Aldis, one with an orange/blue logo and the other one just blue.
 Those belong to two brothers from Germany, who took over their mother’s store.
 The “blue” Aldi, a.k.a.
 Aldi Nord (North), is the owner of the Trader Joe’s chain, while the “orange/blue” Aldi operates as Aldi, a.k.a.
 Aldi Sued (South).